adambard/learnxinyminutes-docs/c++.html.markdown

 Additional resources may be found at <http://cplusplus.com>

-Programmming Community Curated Resources for learning Hadoop may be found at <https://hackr.io/tutorials/learn-hadoop-big-data>
+Programmming Community Curated Resources for learning C++ may be found at <https://hackr.io/tutorials/learn-c-plus-plus>